-The Universal Express Pass is SO worth it, but it’s expensive.
-Even if you get Single Express Pass meaning you can only skip the line ‘one time per ride’ it
+The Universal Express Pass is SO worth it, but it’s expensive, even if you get the Single Express Pass that only allows you to skip the line ‘one time per ride’.

 Is Universal’s Express Pass worth it?

-Lines are long at Universal pretty much all year round.
-Especially if you’re coming with kids who aren’t patient, an Express Pass is a must in my opinion.
+Lines are long at Universal pretty much all year round so an Express Pass is a must in my opinion, especially if you’re coming with kids who aren’t patient.

 Quite frankly, even without the kids I probably wouldn’t go to Universal without it.
 Universal’s version of a skip-the-line pass lets you bypass the traditional standby line on most Universal attractions and hop in what is usually a much shorter line.

-During our visit, the line for a simple carousel at the Seuss Landing was 35 minutes in the afternoon!
-The line to the Hulk roller coaster was 75 minutes by 10 AM without the fast past, but we waited 8 minutes exactly with Express Pass.
+During our visit, the line for a simple carousel at Seuss Landing was 35 minutes in the afternoon!
+The line to the Hulk roller coaster was 75 minutes by 10 AM without the fast past, but we waited 8 exactly minutes with the Express Pass.
 It was a true game-changer!

 Types of Express Passes

-- The standard Universal Express Pass lets you skip the line one time per attraction.
+• Standard Universal Express Pass – lets you skip the line one time per attraction.

 How to Get an Express Pass